mosespace/Youtube-Video-Downloader/README.md

 ```js:
  pip install pytube
 ```
 ## Process
 After the installation of the library, Fork and clone this repository onto your local server.
-> The next step will be to run the code suing your favouritte IDE.
-For my case i use vscode but you can use any of your choice.
+> The next step will be to run the code suing your favouritte Integreted Developers Environment (IDE).
+For my case i used vscode but you can use any of your choice.
 Run the code in the terminal and follow the simple instructed process.

 ## Download Processes
 > NOTE

-The process may differ on your internet.
+The process may differ according to your internet speed!.
 I would recommend you to make sure that your connected to a strong and first network ortherwise. the download process maight slow daown.

 Finally the process can not take 10-20 minutes for videos less than an hour length.